Get fully vaccinated before resuming normal activities, health experts plead with Americans - KRDO

 What Easter will look like for those who are vaccinated

-However, for fully vaccinated Americans celebrating Easter, the holiday can more resemble that sense of normal.
+For fully vaccinated Americans, the Easter holiday can more resemble that sense of normal.

-People who have been fully vaccinated are safe to celebrate Easter this Sunday indoors with other fully vaccinated people without wearing masks, according to the Centers for Disease Control and Prevention.
+People who have been fully vaccinated are safe to celebrate Sunday indoors with other fully vaccinated people without wearing masks, according to the CDC.

-For those who aren’t fully vaccinated, the CDC advised they stick to their own household for egg hunts or enjoy these traditions outdoors while six feet apart, according to a series of tweets.
+For those who aren’t fully vaccinated, the CDC advised they stick to their own household for egg hunts or enjoy these traditions outdoors while 6 feet apart, according to a series of tweets.

 The CDC says it’s still learning how vaccines protect against the coronavirus and advises that fully vaccinated people going out in public still wear masks and take precautions until the agency knows more.